DFIRnotes/confnotes/TIL_PurpleTeamSummit2021.md

 # TIL Purple Team Summit 2021

-_These are not my full notes taken, as those are colorful and mass 500g._
+_These are not my full notes taken, as those are colorful and mass 300 g._

-_work in progress_

 All the talks were informative and most were over-filled with actionable recommendations and pitfalls to avoid based on the experience of the presenters.
 Thanks to all the presenters, hosts, and especially the event staff!